Montpelier, Vermont 05602

 Visit Positive Pie Website

-Also located in Montpelier Vermont are Hubbard Park, Vermont College, Woodbury College, The New England Culinary Institution, and the Edward F. Knapp State Airport.
+Also located in Montpelier Vermont are Hubbard Park, Vermont College, Woodbury College, and the Edward F. Knapp State Airport.
 The operating Amtrak railroad station that serves the Barre-Montpelier area is actually located in Berlin, Vermont.
 Not the most luxurious of train stations, but quite practical and convenient for train travelers.
-Montpelier is named for Montpelier, France and was settled in the 1780’s.
-For more information read this story about America’s smallest Capitol City.
+Montpelier is named for Montpelier, France, and was settled in the 1780’s.

 Montpelier, VT Population: